I left developing WordPress sites around six years ago.

 Why not a few more Flying * plugins

-The more number of plugins creates more conflicts.
-If you’re in our Facebook group, you might see posts every day where one my plugin conflicted with some other cache plugin.
+A more number of plugins creates more conflicts.
+If you’re in our Facebook group, you might see posts every day where one of my plugins conflicted with some other cache plugin.

 For example, when using Flying Images and Flying Scripts together, we have to parse the HTML twice, which is slightly resource intensive.
 If it’s a single plugin that does both of them, we’ve to parse HTML only once.

 Another example, when you’ve Cache Enabler plugin activated, it starts capturing HTML before Flying Scripts (since ‘C’ starts before ‘F’ in plugins order).
 So it creates conflicts!